blacklightpy/vaultofknowledge/Why to use Free and Open Tools.md

 According to the knowledge of India, the ultimate reality

 A true religion cannot be dependent on history:

-The laws of physics are not dependent on the revelations of the scientists who formulated them.
+; The laws of physics are not dependent on the revelations of the scientists who formulated them.
-Likewise, the truth of reality is not dependent on someone's revelation, it is always true.
+; Likewise, the truth of reality is not dependent on someone's revelation, it is always true.

-What is possible is that a deity like Allah can reveal his will to a human.
+; What is possible is that a deity like Allah can reveal his will to a human.
 But this is only valid in Vyavahaarika Sathya.
-Paramaarthika Sathya still remains
+; Paramaarthika Sathya still remains in everyone's reach.
+And Paramaarthika Sathya invalidates this claim about Vyavahaarika Sathya.